mukhtiarzamin/designpatternsplayground/README.md

+#Learn
+Welcom to the Learning repository.
+A group of teachers is maintaing this as a template of examples and then evolving them with the help of tasks, assignments and exercises outcome from their students.

+If you are a teacher, then lets get started and join us by requesting directory via github or contact us on support@subexpert.com

+Courses with Code Samples
-# Design Patterns Playground
+# Design Patterns
 ## Introduction

-We use this repository in the subject of Design pattern, which assumes that you are knowing utilizing the data structure, object oriented and sofotware engineering basic principles knowledge.
+As a Students, We assume that for this course you can utilize the data structure, object oriented and sofotware engineering basic principles for developing software, and want to take one step further by learning to develop softwares with design patterns.

-Every pattern will have a default basic implementation with suggested modification to evolve it in more reality closed example.
+We have the following desing patterns teample examples for teaching and learning purpose here.
+## Template Method
+## Proxy